Boise City Council

 The Boise City Council is the governing body of the City of Boise, Idaho.
-The council is composed of six members elected at-large for four-year terms.
+The council is composed of six members elected in staggered four year terms.
 Three of the six seats are elected in November every odd-numbered year.

+Before 2020, when the Idaho state legislature passed a law requiring councils of large cities to draw electoral districts, elections were at-large for four-year terms.
+As a result of that law, the Boise council drew six districts to be used in the 2023 election, with odd-numbered districts electing a member for four years and even-numbered districts electing members for a single two year term.

 Regular council meetings are held at Boise City Hall on Tuesdays at 6:00 PM, except on the fourth Tuesday of the month when they are held at 12:00 PM.
 Special meetings may be called by the Mayor of Boise or by a majority of the Boise City Council.
 Work sessions are usually held the afternoon before regular meetings.

 Members

-Members of the Boise City Council as of January 2020:
+Members of the Boise City Council as of May 14, 2024: